crown10/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(3)write a script that changes the owner of the file hello to the user betty
+(4)write a script that create an empty file called hell